 Assessment and Feedback for Learning

-Submission Deadline Wednesday 7th March 2018
+*Submission Deadline extended to Friday 23rd March 2018*

 The overall theme for the conference focuses on Assessment and Feedback for Learning.
 Within this theme there are a range of sub-themes you could focus upon for your abstract and these include:

 * Self and peer assessment

 We would like you to share your practice, innovations and pedagogic research.
 Tell others how you have designed assessments for learning, engaged students with their feedback, developed formative assessment linked to summative assessment or how you have used peer assessment .
 We anticipate that this topical theme will provide excellent opportunities for discussion and, debate during the conference.
 Proposals for papers and posters are invited which relate to the overall theme and at least one sub-theme.

 We will have five parallel sessions running so do think about which format might be most appropriate for you to present your work

 Papers (30 minute sessions with two in a room for each session)

 If you are providing a paper you should plan to share your paper for no more than 20 minutes and then have 10 minutes for questions.
 You should have some questions prepared for discussion in case participants do not ask any.